U of M professor placed on administrative leave after criminal sexual conduct charge

 The news of Chen’s charge rattled students.
 According to the school's independent student newspaper, The Michigan Daily, he had been voted professor of the year by students five times and was awarded multiple times for his teaching.

 Matt Bernhard, a Ph.D. alum of the University, said reading about the charge was “shocking.”

 “Our justice system does presume innocence, so I don't want to cast aspersions unduly but it was very, very, very surprising, in the sense that I had worked with P. Chen before and he was, by and large, well-liked by the students,” Bernhard said.

 “The worst part about it all is that every time we turn over a stone, we find more of this problem.
 None of us knew that P. Chen was going through whatever it is that he's going through.
 He was made the interim department chair when we were raising our concerns about a different professor and now these allegations have come out.
 It's like, ‘What the hell?’”

-U of M's Engineering Student Government wrote in a statement that it met with Dean Gallimore Thursday night.
+U of M's Engineering Student Government wrote in a statement to Michigan Radio that it met with Dean Gallimore Thursday night.

 “We were assured that the university acted swiftly and decisively, and that any developments will be made known to the student body as they occur," ESG said.
 "In the meanwhile, ESG strongly abhors any and all forms of sexual misconduct, and has published resources on its website to assist students who are affected by the news."